 If you want to use the IMSLP app for a lot of sheet music, you should organize it.
 While you can search within your library, you want to be able to find what you want.

 You can organize files by composer or title, and that can cut down on the time it takes to find pieces.

 If you primarily want to use the IMSLP app to find sheet music, that’s okay!
 You can export the files as PDFs and use them in an app like forScore.
 Or if you don’t like using your iPad for music, you can print the sheet music.

 The IMSLP app is a must-have tool for any musician with an iPad.
 You can do a lot of things with it, from finding music to annotating it.

 Do you use an iPad?
 Want to know more about using the IMSLP app?
-Download my Ultimate Guide to Learning Flute Online!
+Download forScore and More to learn everything you need to know!